-Handicap Parking in New Jersey
+Handicap Parking New Jersey DMV Forms

 Disabled parking passes are applied for through the Motor Vehicle Commission if they have a qualifying disability.
-There are different types of handicap permits in New Jersey, including:
+There are different types of handicap parking permits in New Jersey, including:

 - Temporary handicap placards (expires after six months)